-It is against a horse’s nature to enter the confined space of the starting gate, yet it happens before every race at racetracks all over the world.
-In our Gate to Great: Schooling for Success blog, we touched on the early days of training necessary for this daunting task to become old hat for young Thoroughbreds.
+In our Gate to Great: Schooling for Success blog, we touched on the early days of training that familiarize young Thoroughbreds with the starting gate.
 Once a horse leaves our training center and arrives at the racetrack, these lessons will be put to the test.

 Per Kentucky statute, first-time entrants will not be allowed to race unless they have logged three official workouts, one of which must be from the starting gate.
 This rule ensures that the horse can load, wait, and break cleanly in a race.
 A poor start can not only affect their individual chances but can also interfere with the rest of the field.
 Final approval of the horse’s readiness is made by the gate crew, and some horses may need more than the three mandated workouts.
 The gate crew is a team of 10-15 horsemen who assist with morning training and handle loading on race day.
 They evaluate each individual’s progress on a case by case basis and issue “gate cards” to horses that successfully complete the approval process.